top of page

 A Decade in the Gulag

-In 1945, his life took a tragic turn.
-Björkelund became one of the so-called "Leino prisoners"—20 Finnish residents secretly handed over to the Soviets by the Communist Minister of the Interior, Yrjö Leino.
-Sentenced to ten years in the Gulag, Boris endured imprisonment nine times in Moscow and Leningrad’s most notorious jails, spent years in three labor camps in the Northern Urals and Siberia, and was later confined in the infamous “Vladimir Central” and a special political prison near Moscow.
-Yet even in these brutal conditions, he never lost his sharp mind or sense of irony — qualities that later shaped the remarkable tone of his memoir.
-In 1955, as a Finnish citizen, Boris returned to his new homeland, where his devoted wife, Irina Romanovna Björkelund (née von Raupach), awaited him.
+Even in these brutal conditions, Boris never lost his sharp mind or sense of irony.
+These qualities later shaped the remarkable tone of his memoir.
+In 1955, as a Finnish citizen, Boris returned to his new homeland.
+His devoted wife, Irina Romanovna Björkelund (née von Raupach), awaited him.
 Boris Vladimirovich wrote about all of this with surprising vividness and a certain humor.
-A former naval officer, intelligence officer, and General Staff analyst, he provides a detailed analysis of Stalin's entire prison camp system in his book, and his tenacious memory allowed him to leave behind a vast gallery of verbal portraits of his comrades in misfortune.
+As a former naval officer, intelligence officer, and General Staff analyst, he provided a detailed analysis of Stalin's entire prison camp system in his book.
+His tenacious memory allowed him to leave behind a vast gallery of verbal portraits of his comrades in misfortune.

 The Book and Its Legacy

-The Finnish edition appeared in 1966 to great acclaim.
+The Finnish edition of Boris's memoir appeared in 1966 to great acclaim.
 Nearly half a century later, the complete Russian version was published in 2014 by the St. Petersburg publishing house Russkaya Kultura.
-The hardcover book contains 448 pages, including a preface and detailed commentary by historian S.A.
-Mankov, as well as eight pages of color illustrations.
+This hardcover book contains 448 pages, including a preface and detailed commentary by historian S.A.
+Mankov.
+It also features eight pages of color illustrations.

 Irina Romanovna and the Memory of a Life

-This publication was made possible thanks to the efforts of Irina Romanovna Björkelund (1908, St. Petersburg – 2010, Helsinki), who lived a long life and cherished the memory of her husband.
-Irina Björkelund was the daughter of Colonel Roman von Raupach (1870, St. Petersburg – 1943, Helsinki), the last military prosecutor of the Grand Duchy of Finland.
+This publication was made possible thanks to the efforts of Irina Romanovna Björkelund.
+She lived a long life and cherished the memory of her husband.
+Born in 1908 in St. Petersburg, she passed away in 2010 in Helsinki.
+Irina was the daughter of Colonel Roman von Raupach, the last military prosecutor of the Grand Duchy of Finland.
 After the February Revolution, he was invited by Alexander Kerensky, head of the Provisional Government, to join the Extraordinary Investigative Commission of 1917.
-There, he examined high-profile court cases, including that of Grigori Rasputin.
-Raupach soon moved to Finland.
-In the 1920s he was an informal leader of the Russian émigré community there.
-R. von Raupach wrote his own memoir, also designed by D. Ivashintsov, in 2007.
+There, he examined high-profile court cases, including those of Grigori Rasputin and Georgy Gapon.
+Raupach soon relocated to Finland, where he became an informal leader of the Russian émigré community in the 1920s.
+He wrote his own memoir, also designed by D. Ivashintsov, in 2007.

 Artist Dmitry Ivashintsov, who knew Irina personally, visited her at her Helsinki apartment in 2006 and 2008.
-Irina herself lived to be over a hundred, retaining a sharp mind and fluency in four languages.
-Her dedication ensured that Boris’s extraordinary story — a blend of tragedy, endurance, and quiet humor — would not be forgotten.
+Irina lived to be over a hundred, retaining a sharp mind and fluency in four languages.
+Her dedication ensured that Boris’s extraordinary story—a blend of tragedy, endurance, and quiet humor—would not be forgotten.

 Blurred landscape with water and trees in muted colors.
 Russian text: "Борис Бьёркелунд. Путешествие в страну всевозможных невозможностей."